cosent/cosent.nl/content/en/about.md

 Cosent is a founding partner of [Quaive](https://quaive.com) and supports Quaive clients throughout Europe.

+We provide [design, development and devops services](/services/) across the lifecycle of Quaive and Plone software projects.

 We've been working with Plone since 2004.
 [Get in touch](/contact/) if you need Plone support.

-We provide [design, development and devops services](/services/) across the lifecycle of complex software projects.

 ## Partners